 Before the test

-Unless specified by your provider, there is no special preparation needed prior to a hemoglobin test.
+Unless specified by your provider, no special preparation is needed for a hemoglobin test.
 In some instances, hemoglobin is tested along with other blood tests.
 When you are getting more than one blood test, your provider may ask you to not eat anything for a certain amount of time prior to your test.
-If you have questions or concerns about any test preparation, contact your healthcare provider for detailed instructions.
+If you have questions or concerns about any test preparation, contact your health care provider for detailed instructions.